 Posted by: Kurt Schuldes, CFA

 If you’re reading this, chances are you’ve successfully passed (or at least sat for) Level II of the CFA® exam.
 Congratulations on making it this far!
 You’ve probably heard Level III is quite different from Levels I and II.
 This article will break down how Level III is different, and how you will need to modify your approach to be successful.

 For starters, it’s important to acknowledge that each level of the CFA exam requires you to flex new muscles and use new skills.
 At Level I, you complete single multiple-choice questions to demonstrate a basic grasp on the pertinent content.
-At Level II, you need to demonstrate that you can learn, recall, and apply long deterministic processes through 20 vignettes, each followed by six multiple-choice questions.
+At Level II, you need to demonstrate that you can learn, recall, and apply long deterministic processes through a set number of vignettes, each followed by 4-6 multiple-choice questions.
 At Level III, you apply those previously demonstrated skills, plus the ability to apply judgement and write.
 The Level III CFA Program exam is composed of 50% constructed response questions in addition to 10 vignettes, each with six of their own multiple-choice questions.

 The constructed response section of the Level III CFA exam is the biggest difference from Level II.
 And according to most candidates, it’s also the hardest part of the Level III exam.
 That feeling is reflected in the lower scores of the morning section compared to the afternoon multiple-choice section of the exam.
-The morning section requires a new skill of answering open-ended questions on a blank piece of paper without the multiple-choice answers to choose from.
+The morning section requires a new skill of answering open-ended questions without the multiple-choice answers to choose from.
 This is a skill that can be learned with practice.

-Compared to Level II, Level III also has more integration of topics within a question.
-For example, a constructed response question or six-part item set question may combine the concepts from Study Session 4 Behavioral Finance and Study Sessions 5 and 6 on Private Wealth Management.
+Compared to Level II, Level III also has more integration of topics in a question.
+For example, a constructed response question or item set question may combine the concepts from Study Session 4 Behavioral Finance and Study Sessions 5 and 6 on Private Wealth Management.
 Also, Level III is more subjective.
 For example: